GolotaRoman91/TextSummaryAI/README.md

 Please make sure to use the master branch only!
-In the interface will be available buttons for use options, choose what you need
+In the interface will be available buttons for use options, choose what you need It is important that the length of the input text does not exceed 2000 tokens, check the number of tokens in the input text you can here: https://platform.openai.com/tokenizer